Beboid languages: Languages

 SIL International survey reports have provided more detail on Eastern and Western Beboid (Brye & Brye 2002, 2004; Hamm et al. 2002) and Hamm (2002) is a brief overview of the group as a whole.

 Eastern Beboid is clearly valid; speakers recognise the relationship between their languages, their distribution is the result of recent population movements and linguistically they are similar, and they are close to the Bantu languages.
 The term "Beboid" sometimes refers specifically to this group.
-Western Beboid, on the other hand, is a geographic rather than genetic group: some appear to be closer to the Grassfields languages, and there does not appear to be much to link them together, though this may be partly due to lack of data (Good 2009, Di Carlo & Good 2012).
-They are also called "Yemne-Kimbi" when the eastern group is called just "Beboid" (Di Carlo & Good 2012).
+Western Beboid is not as tight-knit, and appears to be closer to the Grassfields languages.
+They may be called "Yemne-Kimbi" when the eastern group is called just "Beboid" (Di Carlo & Good 2012).
+See also Blench (2025).